 Dialogue with a Swami: The Teaching of Zen Master Seung Sahn

-One day at the Zen center, a student approaches the swami, (also known as a yogi, amongst other names) and says to the guru; “So-and-so has diabetes.”
+One day at a Zen center, a student went up to the swami and said, “So-and-so has diabetes.”

-Then the student says, “How should I keep my mind during yoga?”
+Then the student asked, “How should I focus my mind during yoga?”

 This apple is made by thinking.
 It does not say, ‘I am an apple.’
 People call it an apple.